D1hn1/B3tween/README.md

      - Logout
      - ...
 - Make a queue based Log, to print out stats at the bottom of the terminal
+     - Add in log output the Thread name with Thread.currentThread.getName()
      - Create a new thread.
      - Create a new list in global.
      - Modify the log file to add to the queue the logs.